cs169/technical-presentation-sp19/presentation_guidelines.md

 # Technical Presentation Guidelines

-Your technical presentation should include only a brief overview of the customer need, since the reviewing team(s) will have obtained this information before the presentation, either by watching recorded interviews or inspecting other project documentation.

 The goal of the presentation is to give us (and your fellow students) insights about your process, not about your final product.

 ## Main points you should cover